scylladb/scylla-cloud-getting-started/docs/java.md

 ## 2. Connecting to the Cluster

-Get your database credentials from your [ScyllaDB Cloud Dashboard](https://cloud.scylladb.com/clusters) in the tab `Connect`.
+Get your database credentials from your [ScyllaDB Cloud Cluster View](https://cloud.scylladb.com/clusters) in the tab `Connect`.

 ```java
 import com.datastax.driver.core.Cluster;